-The redemption price is based on the value of a unit.
-No redemption fee will be charged.
+The redemption price is based on the unit value less a fee of up to 1 %.
+This redemption fee will be credited to the fund assets.

 At the request of a unitholder, its unit shall be redeemed out of the investment fund at the applicable redemption price, against surrender of the unit certificate.